Can Bankruptcy Stop a NJ Wage Garnishment?

 In short, yes.
 Filing for bankruptcy can stop a wage garnishment in New Jersey.

-Yes, filing a bankruptcy can stop a wage garnishment.
-Under the U.S. Bankruptcy Code, when a bankruptcy is filed, an automatic stay immediately goes into effect which stops all collection activities including most wage garnishments.
+Under the U.S. Bankruptcy Code, if you file for a Chapter 7 or Chapter 13 bankruptcy, an automatic stay immediately goes into effect.
+The automatic stay stops all collection activities including most wage garnishments.
 Wage garnishments to collect child and spousal support, however, do continue.

-Read on to learn more about what wage garnishment is and how it can be stopped with filing a NJ bankruptcy with the aid of a wage garnishment lawyer.
+Read on to learn more about what a wage garnishment is and how filing a NJ bankruptcy can stop the garnishment.

 What is Wage Garnishment?

 When there is a court judgment against you, the creditor has a right to “garnish” your wage to collect their debt.
 This means that your creditor can get a court order requiring your employer to deduct a portion of your wages from your paycheck.
 The garnished wages are applied to pay the judgment debt.
 Your employer must comply with the wage garnishment order.

 The wage garnishment will continue until the debt is paid off.
 With the help of a wage garnishment lawyer, filing for bankruptcy stops most wage garnishments and prevents creditors from getting new wage garnishment orders.
 This is because when you file NJ Chapter 7 or Chapter 13 bankruptcy an automatic stay is put into effect.